Cumcord/websmack/README.md

 `webpackJsonp` is either an array to which we can push to to grab modules, or a function which we can call to push to to grab modules.

+This method also works for @loadable/component sites, notably Reddit.

 - Slack
 - Twitter
   - Tweetdeck